Non-Abelian Geometric Phases in Triangular Structures And Universal SU(2) Control in Shape Space: examples of gates

 \subsection{Single qubit gates}

-As concrete examples of the general theory, we proceed to demonstrate how to construct loops on Kendall's shape sphere $\mathbb S^2_K$ that realize a $\pi/2$ phase rotation gate and an Hadamard-type gate, respectively, on the $E$–doublet.
-For this we take the equilibrium trimer's initial shape to have polar coordinates $(\theta_0,\phi_0)$ on $\mathbb S^2_K$ and introduce a small elliptical loop
+As concrete examples of the general theory, we proceed to demonstrate how to construct loops on Kendall's shape sphere \(\mathbb S^2_K\) that realize a \(\pi/2\) phase rotation gate and a Hadamard-type gate, respectively, on the \(E\)-doublet.
+To this end, we take the equilibrium trimer's initial shape to have polar coordinates \((\theta_0,\phi_0)\) on \(\mathbb S^2_K\) and introduce a small elliptical loop

-with $a,b\ll 1$.
-To leading order in $a,b$ this loop encloses the solid angle
+with \(a,b\ll 1\) setting the loop size.
+To leading order in \(a,b\), this loop encloses the solid angle